 There's a large variety of meatless bacon available.
 Shop meatless bacon now on Amazon.

-One last tip: You don’t need one, but it will save you some dishes if you make this in a dutch oven because you can saute everything in the dutch oven, then also simmer in the same pot.
+If you make this soup in a dutch oven, you can saute everything in the dutch oven, then also simmer in the same pot.
 You could get away with just sauteing in a regular pot as well.
 Up to you but I like to be efficient (read: lazy) when it comes to dirtying dishes.

 You can also make this ahead and reheat in the microwave it for busy weeknights.
 Or, pack this up and take it to lunch.